 - to show them that there are ways to work harmoniously together without either party losing their identity or independence.

 After all, isn’t that what we all want for our children – independence and the ability to build their own life and their own identity?
 It’s just that – as parents – we want them to do it safely, without the increasingly harmful influences that fill their world…

-Teens want their independence, they want their own way, they want to make their own decisions and…
+Teens want their independence, they want their own way, they want to make their own decisions and… Mistakes!

-they don’t believe you understand their world!
-And I can honestly tell you that it’s the same the world over… and, if the truth be known - you probably believed the same when you were a teenager!
-You know that lecturing and remonstrating didn’t work with you; and the nagging, ranting and raving, screaming and shouting just made you more determined than ever to have it your own way.
+Teens don’t believe you understand their world!
+And I can honestly tell you that it’s the same the world over.
+Even you probably believed the same when you were a teenager!
+You know that lecturing and demonstrating didn’t work with you and that the nagging, ranting and raving, screaming and shouting just made you more determined than ever to have it your own way.
 And so it is with your own children.